 - Results-oriented services

 After two years of work by a core group of religious leaders and shelter providers, The Road Home Dane County (then known as Interfaith Hospitality Network of the Madison Area) opened our doors on April 26th, 1999 as an overflow shelter for families who could not be served by the existing shelters.
 Since that time, we have expanded to providing programs and services that assist families in moving to stable housing as well as in overcoming barriers and gaining skills needed to maintain stable housing successfully.
-The Road Home, a 501(c)(3) organization, currently serves about 150 families with children in Dane County each year.
+We saw, and research confirms, that while emergency shelter is often necessary, the solution to homelessness is housing.
+That’s why in March of 2018, we phased out our shelter program in order to concentrate on housing.
+A 501(c)(3) organization, we currently operate eight housing programs and serve nearly 180 families with children in Dane County each year.

 Why We’re Needed